EnMAP-Box/enmap-box-documentation/source/usr_section/usr_manual/processing_algorithms/raster_conversion/scale_truncate_convert_raster_layer.rst

     	Acceptable values:
     		- Number of selected option, e.g. '1'
     		- Comma separated list of options, e.g. '1,3'
+    monolithic: Monolithic processing (optional)
+    	Default value:	false
+    	Argument type:	boolean
+    	Acceptable values:
+    		- 1 for true/yes
+    		- 0 for false/no
+    		- field:FIELD_NAME to use a data defined value taken from the FIELD_NAME field
+    		- expression:SOME EXPRESSION to use a data defined value calculated using a custom QGIS expression
     outputRaster: Output raster layer
     	Argument type:	rasterDestination
     	Acceptable values: